mzarozinski/DjVu2Text/readme.txt

 CONTACT INFORMATION
 ================================
-For further information please contact either info@ciir.cs.umass.edu.
+For further information please contact info@ciir.cs.umass.edu.

 HOW TO COMPILE:
 ===============